speedbird620/Yet-another-simulator-chair/README.md

  - Tow cable release
  - Position of pedals are adjustable

 For most people the electronic hardware and software is the main obstacle.
-Therefore, the SimChair projects is a twostep project: A, an electronics and software package; B, a flight control assembly designed to use an IKEA chair.
+Therefore, the chair projects is a twostep project: A, an electronics and software package; B, a flight control assembly designed to use an IKEA chair.

 ## Step 1: Electronics, "the magic stuff"